Angus Gault: 1936

-Gault scored a try for Manukau on August 22 in round 14 of the championship when they beat Marist 24–7.
+Gault scored a try for Manukau on 22 August in round 14 of the championship when they beat Marist 24–7.
 He was playing in an uncustomary position in the backs.
-The Auckland Star wrote that he “got through a wealth of good work on the wing”.
+The Auckland Star wrote that he "got through a wealth of good work on the wing".
 The reason he was playing in the backs was because Manukau had a wealth of riches in the forward positions with Puti Tipene Watene, Peter Mahima, Jack Whye, John Rutherford, Len Kawe, Frank Pickrang, and Jack Brodrick who were all New Zealand or Auckland representatives.
 Gault then scored two more tries in Manukau's Fox Memorial title winning victory over Newton 26–6.
 The match was played on the #2 field at Carlaw Park with Mount Albert's loss to Marist at the same time on the #1 field handing Manukau the championship for 1936.
-Gault was once again playing on the wing and “ran with splendid determination.
-The fact that Gault was in the backs was merely illustrative of the fact that they could not find a place for him in the forwards, where there was a great quartet in Pickrang, Brodrick, Kawe and Watene…”.
-The Herald wrote that “Gault, on the wing, and Pickrang, at five eighths, played outstanding football.
-The former scored two good tries”, and that “Gault was prominent on the wing, putting in several dashing runs”.
-During the week the Herald said that “in Pickrang and Gault, Manukau has two of the best forwards seen in Auckland for some years, and players likely to gain high honours next season”.
+Gault was once again playing on the wing and "ran with splendid determination.
+The fact that Gault was in the backs was merely illustrative of the fact that they could not find a place for him in the forwards, where there was a great quartet in Pickrang, Brodrick, Kawe and Watene…".
+The Herald wrote that "Gault, on the wing, and Pickrang, at five eighths, played outstanding football.
+The former scored two good tries", and that "Gault was prominent on the wing, putting in several dashing runs".
+During the week the Herald said that "in Pickrang and Gault, Manukau has two of the best forwards seen in Auckland for some years, and players likely to gain high honours next season".
 In round 1 of the Roope Rooster knockout competition Gault scored another try whilst playing on the wing.
-They beat Ponsonby 10–8 with Jack Hemi at five eighth playing “a rattling good game…and once he made a gem of an opening to send Gault over at the corner”.
-The Herald went on to say “Gault, the big forward, was again called in for service on the wing, and had more that his share of defensive work to do as Ponsonby sensing him as a weakness, swung the play in his direction whenever possible.
-Though by no means a polished back, Gault, however, performed reasonably well, and let little past him”.
+They beat Ponsonby 10–8 with Jack Hemi at five eighth playing "a rattling good game…and once he made a gem of an opening to send Gault over at the corner".
+The Herald went on to say "Gault, the big forward, was again called in for service on the wing, and had more that his share of defensive work to do as Ponsonby sensing him as a weakness, swung the play in his direction whenever possible.
+Though by no means a polished back, Gault, however, performed reasonably well, and let little past him".
 They also said he did well with limited opportunities with Walter Brimble debuting in rugby league at five eighth in the Manukau side.
-They then beat Papakura at Prince Edward Park in Papakura in round 2 on September 12.
-Gault scored another try and he and Brodrick “were on the attack all the time”.
-The final was played on September 26 at Carlaw Park and saw Manukau win 23 to 10 against City Rovers.
-Gault had returned to the pack, with the Auckland Star stating “two fine forwards for Manukau were Brodrick and Gault”.
-The Herald said “Kawe and Gault, one of the most promising forwards in the code, also did good work”.
-In a later article the Herald wrote that “Gault is a much improved forward and proved a hard player to bring down.
-He has only to look for supports when in possession to become a high-class forward”.
-On October 3 Manukau played in the Stormont Shield final which was usually played between the winner of the championship and the winner of the Roope Rooster, however with Manukau winning both trophies Manukau played the runner up for the championship which was Richmond.
+They then beat Papakura at Prince Edward Park in Papakura in round 2 on 12 September.
+Gault scored another try and he and Brodrick "were on the attack all the time".
+The final was played on 26 September at Carlaw Park and saw Manukau win 23 to 10 against City Rovers.
+Gault had returned to the pack, with the Auckland Star stating "two fine forwards for Manukau were Brodrick and Gault".
+The Herald said "Kawe and Gault, one of the most promising forwards in the code, also did good work".
+In a later article the Herald wrote that "Gault is a much improved forward and proved a hard player to bring down.
+He has only to look for supports when in possession to become a high-class forward".
+On 3 October Manukau played in the Stormont Shield final which was usually played between the winner of the championship and the winner of the Roope Rooster, however with Manukau winning both trophies Manukau played the runner up for the championship which was Richmond.
 Richmond won the game comfortably 30 points to 9.
-In the first half “Gault snapped up the ball and Brimble was over in a flash” to give them their only try.
+In the first half "Gault snapped up the ball and Brimble was over in a flash" to give them their only try.